 There's no clear link between caffeine intake and depression.
 However, caffeine intake and depression may be linked indirectly for people who are particularly sensitive to the effects of caffeine or who have too much caffeine.

 - Caffeine can cause sleep problems that affect mood.
 Caffeine can make it harder to fall asleep and stay asleep.
 Lack of sleep can worsen depression.
 If you have trouble sleeping, don't drink caffeinated beverages late in the day.
-Some people need to limit the caffeine they have to only in the morning, or quit drinking caffeinated beverages completely to avoid sleep problems.
+Some people need to limit caffeine to the morning or quit drinking caffeinated beverages completely to avoid sleep problems.
 Also, anxiety and depression often occur together, and caffeine can worsen anxiety.

 - Stopping abruptly can worsen depression.
 If you regularly drink caffeinated beverages, quitting can cause a depressed mood until your body adjusts.
 It can also cause other signs and symptoms, such as headaches, fatigue and irritability.